Maksims/web-udp-public/README.md

 And **shape the requirements** from existing needs and potential future appications.
 To motivate W3C Members and browser vendors to start discussion and propose spec as a solution.

 PR's and discussions in [Issues](https://github.com/Maksims/web-udp-public/issues) are welcome.
+Spread the word, [RT's](https://twitter.com/mrmaxm/status/890256659607584768) are welcome.

 ## Table of Contents